This cells setups the environment when executed in Google Colab.

 fmax = rec["cfbl_epochs"].sel(reltime=slice(0, 15)).max("reltime")

-# concatenate features and stack them into a single dimension
+# concatenate features and stack them into a new dimension ('feature')

-# strip units. sklearn would strip them anyway and issue a warning about it.
+# strip units. sklearn would strip them anyway but issue a warning about it.

 X = X.pint.dequantify()